Vinfast To Acquire Vines Energy Solutions To Step Up Its Integrated Supply And Production Chain

-(MENAFN- Media OutReach Newswire) HANOI, VIETNAM - Media OutReach - 11 October 2023 – Vingroup's Chairman, Mr. Pham Nhat Vuong, announces that he will donate 99.8 percent of VinES Energy Solutions Joint Stock Company's shares to VinFast .
+HANOI, VIETNAM - Media OutReach - 11 October 2023 Vingroup's Chairman, Mr. Pham Nhat Vuong, announces that he will donate 99.8 percent of VinES Energy Solutions Joint Stock Company's shares to VinFast .
 The merger is designed to enhance VinFast's self-sufficiency in battery technology and its production chain, while increasing its competitive edge in the ever-growing electric vehicle market.

 Following the donation, VinES will be merged into VinFast to enhance its self-efficiency in battery technology and leverage resources to increase battery research and development for its vehicles.